Release management

 Web of trust

-Have the key signed by at least three Apache commiters.
-This can be done by executing the following commands on the machine of the other Apache commiter, where <key_to_use> is the identifier of the other commiter’s key.
-Those operation should preferably be done in some event where the commiters can meet face-to-face.
-The other commiter should verify that the gpg --fingerprint command output matches the fingerprint of the key to sign.
+Have the key signed by at least three Apache committers.
+This can be done by executing the following commands on the machine of the other Apache committer, where <key_to_use> is the identifier of the other committer’s key.
+Those operation should preferably be done in some event where the committers can meet face-to-face.
+The other committer should verify that the gpg --fingerprint command output matches the fingerprint of the key to sign.

 gpg --recv-keys <key_id>